andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Float

-The datatype Float can hold any rational/floating point number including negatives and zero.
-You can use the function `float()` to convert a value to a Float, or create one with value `0.0` if no argument is given.
+The datatype Float can hold any rational/floating-point number including negatives and zero.
+You can use the function `float()` to convert a value to a Float or create one with the value `0.0` if no argument is given.

 ```python
 1.5 -0.5 0.0 3.3333 1e-4 2.5e3 -5e6 float("1.3")